FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - SMS can be used for crucial services eg rapid payment responses.

 ### KEY THINGS I HAVE LEARNT.

+- Finishing takes a great deal of courgage.....
+I am terrified of fixing the last bit of the puzzle into place....
+Video streaming with the youtube data api.

 - **_react hooks are asynchronous nature.
 Use them sparingly.
 They can take time to update no wonder the null console.log on useState_**
 - To refresh dynamic routes , set up the \_redirects file inside the public folder and add the following line : `/*    /index.html  200`.
 It works like magic.